kfogel/mailaprop/README.md

 received-from addresses.
 Each address also shows the date it was last interacted with (sent to or received from), and its mailaprop score.

+Almost always, once you've typed a few letters the top candidate address will be the one you want -- you just hit Return to choose it.
-Use arrow keys to navigate up and down the candidate addresses, or type more letters to narrow the list further.
-Once you've got the address you want, hit Return to insert that address into the email header.
+Otherwise, you can use the arrow keys to navigate up and down the list, or type more letters to narrow to fewer candidates.

-This is basically the same autofill behavior you're probably used to having in your browser when you interact with the sorts of online services that send proprietary Javascript to your tabs.
+This is basically the same autofill feature you're probably used to having in your browser when you interact with the sorts of online services that send proprietary Javascript to your tabs.
 Unlike them, however, this package is entirely free software and operates on data that is all stored locally.
-You shouldn't need to hand your social graph to billionaires just to get decent autofill behavior.
+You shouldn't need to hand over your social graph to billionaires just to get decent autofill behavior.

 Speaking of which, you don't have to use any proprietary Javascript to interact with this project.
 You can use plain git to clone the